 Welcome to the Giraffe Room!

 We are so excited to learn and grow with your children this year!
 I am Miss Mary and my helpers will be Miss Vicki and Miss Becky.
 We have a wonderful Bible-based curriculum with chronological stories from God’s Word that we will learn about each day.
-At MDO, your child will have time to play in centers and explore with their friends, create, hear stories, get some physical exercise, sing, and dance.
+At MDO, your child will have time to play in centers, explore with their friends, create, hear stories, get some physical exercise, sing, and dance.
 There will also be academic activities and centers that will prepare them for reading, writing, math, and science.
-In addition, we will be learning some basic Spanish vocabulary and numbers.
-Most importantly we want your children to know how much Jesus loves them, so we will be pointing to Jesus as central to all that we do and say.
+Most importantly, we want your children to know how much Jesus loves them, so we will be pointing to Jesus as central to all that we do and say.
 Our prayer is that your children grow in their understanding of Jesus, as they have fun playing and learning during our day together.
 We have many things to look forward to and special visitors who will come to our class such as Noah, Moses, and Mary.
 We will also have many special events like a silly hat day, Thanksgiving feast, and MDO circus!

 Miss Mary, Vicki, Marla, and Sarah